JadenGeller/CS-81-Project/docs/logs/progress_update1.md

 ## Parsing

+The major focus lately has been on parsing.
+I hit a few roadblocks while working on the parser for the language grammar, specifically
+- The language syntax was badly designed such that error reporting is hard.
+- The parser combinator's implict backtracking was makes error reporting hard.
+- The parser doesn't have a mechanism to deal with line nubmers.
+I will address the progress I made in these areas in the sections below.

 ### Infix Operators

 I improved the parsing library to easily support infix operators.
 At first, I just built a hard-coded example that supports 4 levels of precedence.
 Then, I abstracted this to work with arbitary levels of precedence, and I think the result turned out really nice!